Canadian Rivers Day

 Not all the news is good.
 The Maumee River which empties into Lake Erie at Toledo is a major reason for the algae bloom the develops in that lake.
 The Cleveland slogan "A Green City on a Blue Lake" may soon need a slight change.

 Bonus tourist tip.
-If you are going to Buffalo I recommend that you stay in the insane asylum, now known as Hotel Henry.
+If you are going to Buffalo I recommend that you stay in the insane asylum, now known as The Richardson Hotel (formerly The Henry.)
 From there you can walk to the Albright-Knox Art Gallery and the Burchfield Penney Art Center.

 No comments: